olety/TIMLinUCB/README.md

 # TIMLinUCB

-TIMLinUCB - an algorithm for Online Influence Maximization in Temporal Network.
+TIMLinUCB - an algorithm for Online Influence Maximization in Temporal Networks.

 ## What?